austinborn/coinbase-pro-orderbook/README.md

 Snapshots:   0 total
 Time:        0.531 s, estimated 1 s
 Ran all test suites.
 ```
+(Optional) If you would like to see detailed output of the server, you can set `const enableLogging = true` in `~/coinbase-pro-orderbook/backend-api/config.ts`.

 Finally, start the server.
 The REST API is accessible at [http://localhost:8000](http://localhost:8000) and websocket at [ws://localhost:8000](ws://localhost:8000), although there are currently no accepted REST endpoints.
 ```
 ~/coinbase-pro-orderbook/backend-api $ npm run serve